buckbaskin/buckbaskin.github.io/content/break-quad-copter2.md

 There are two methods for identifying the kV of a motor according to this [website](http://www.radiocontrolinfo.com/brushless-motor-efficiency/brushless-motor-kv-measure-a-motors-kv/) I just found:
- - Drive the motor eletronically and measure the RPM
+ - Drive the motor electronically and measure the RPM
  - Drive the gear with a drill and measure the voltage.

 One involves a drill that I don't have, and one involves a data logger that I